AGM-12 Bullpup: ASM-N-7 Bullpup

 Development of Bullpup began in 1953 when Korean War experience demonstrated the almost complete inability for conventional bombing to attack point land targets like bridges.
 There had been great experimentation during World War II on various guided weapons by many of the belligerents, including some operational use of radio control weapons by Germany and the US with varying degrees of success.
 These experiments mostly ended in the post-war era, especially as nuclear weapons made accuracy a less interesting problem to solve.
-This left little research into conventional weapons before Korea started.
+This left little research into conventional weapons before Korean War started.

 A contract tender for a new weapon was released in 1953 calling for a weapon armed with the AN-M57 or AN-M81 bomb and a maximum speed of Mach 2.
 The contract was won by Martin Marietta in April 1954 and the project was assigned the name ASM-N-7 Bullpup.
 The initial XASM-N-7 prototypes were powered by the Mark 8 Mod 1 solid propellant rocket motor made by Aerojet-General, which delivered about 38 kN of thrust for 2.5 seconds.
 The first test launches were carried out in June 1955.

 The weapon was guided by the launch aircraft through the manual command to line of sight (MCLOS) method, with the pilot tracking the flight of the missile via two bright flares on the weapon's tail and making corrections using a small joystick in the cockpit.
 The position of the receiver antenna on the weapon meant that the aircraft had to continue flying in roughly the same direction as the missile in order for the signals to be received from the AN/ARW-73 transmitter, and due to the location of the cockpit on the aircraft, this generally meant the aircraft had to be in a dive toward the target throughout the approach.

 Although the weapon did not meet its original requirements exactly, in that it carried only the M81 warhead and reached M1.8, development was otherwise straightforward.
 The weapon was officially put into service on 25 April 1959 on the A-4 Skyhawks aboard the USS Lexington.
 This was followed by fittings on the North American FJ-4 Fury and Sikorsky CH-34.
 Production versions were mostly built by Maxson Electronics.